SirPepe/ornament/Readme.md

   - initial values initialized from HTML (when possible)
   - content attribute change handling (via `setAttribute()` and the like)
   - DOM attribute change handling via a JavaScript getter/setter pair, with type checking/coercion included (`name` is always a string, `age` is always a number >= 0)
-  - safeguarding against shadows prototype properties in case of delayed upgrades
+  - safeguarding against shadowed prototype properties in case of delayed upgrades
 - implement a `greet()` method that...
-  - automatically gets called when any of the attributes decorated with `@attr` change
+  - automatically executes when any of the attributes decorated with `@attr()` change
-  - automatically gets called when the element instance connects to the DOM
+  - automatically executes when the element instance connects to the DOM

 Ornament makes *only the most tedious bits* of building vanilla web components (attribute handling and lifecycle reactions) easy by adding some primitives that